 poured vodka on a hotel carpet and set it on fire.

-have a street named after The Darkness in their hometown Lowestoft, Norfolk
+have a street named after The Darkness in their hometown Lowestoft, Norfolk in

-Morning Everybody.
-This is Radio Caroline on 199 metres, your all day
+Everybody.
+This is Radio Caroline on 199 metres, your all day music station."

 1969 - Joe Cocker played his first American concert.